bjh/bruce-banner/README.md

 ```

 Even better magic shamelessy stolen from Jim Weirich.
-You pass a block with the name of a variable and it will print the name and the value.
+You pass a *block* wrapping the name of a variable *(as a symbol)* and it will print the name and the value.

 ```ruby
 magic = "this is voodoo magic!"